codrsquad/pickley/README.rst

 **pickley** allows to install and keep up-to-date standalone pip-installable python CLIs such as tox_, twine_, etc. A bit like brew_ or apt_, but based solely on pypi_

-It is similar to pipx_, but supports any python (including py2, up to version 2.4.6), offers self-auto-upgrade, and can ``package`` folders as well (for deployment, as venv or pex_ currently).
+It is similar to pipx_, but supports any python (including py2), offers self-auto-upgrade, and can ``package`` folders as well (for deployment, as venv or pex_ currently).

 It can work out of the box, **without any configuration**: